 The Antiquarian Booksellers' Association of America was founded in 1949 to promote interest in rare and antiquarian books and book collecting, and to foster collegial relations.
 We strive to maintain the highest standards in the trade.
 All members agree to abide by the ABAA's Code of Ethics.
 While our members sell, buy, and appraise books and printed matter, our staff can assist you with finding a bookseller and with other trade-related matters.

-The 55th Annual New York Antiquarian Book Fair returns to the Park Avenue Armory from April 9-April 12, 2015.
-For more information visit nybookfair.com.
+The 39th Annual Boston International Antiquarian Book Fair returns to the Hynes Convention Center from November 13-15, 2015.
+For more information visit bostonbookfair.com.

 November 13th, 2015 - November 15th, 2015learn more >